khoinn84/simplepractice/README.md

 Generate random password base on the number of characters input by user Practice using random module to generate integer number Practice using string module to get printable ASCII characters by using the string.printable constant

+06.rockpaperscissor-game.py
+Let user choose Rock/Paper/Scissors and compare with computer random choice then announce the detailed result, and let the use choose to continue playing or stop, and display final score
+Practice using random module to randomly select a value in a predefined list Practice using function to update global variable